niyazasghar/MakerSharks-APIs-Niyaz_Asghar/README.md

 * JDK 11 or later
 * Maven 3.6 or later
 * An IDE like IntelliJ IDEA or Visual Studio Code
-* MySQL Database (recommended, but H2 in-memory database can also be used for testing purposes)
+* PostgresSQL Database (recommended, but H2 in-memory database can also be used for testing purposes)

 ## Installation